johnsaliba/480/Final Report.md

  <img align="center" src="https://github.com/johnsaliba/480/blob/master/lambda%20alpha%20r%20square%20legend.PNG" width="150">
 </p>

 Even when the model is performing at its best, it still overfits, but in some instances the squared correlations of the training and testing data were both close to 0.8, and in these instances the model was performing quite well, as you can see in the screenshots below.
 The one immediately below this text shows that the average number of games teams in the test data set won is around 7.8, and the average number of wins the model predicted is around 8.06.
-This discrepancy is not a huge one, and since average amount of games won for all teams in the dataset is 8 (Each team plays 16 games in a season), 8.06 is not a bad average.
+This discrepancy is not a huge one, and since average amount of games won for all teams in the dataset is 8 (Each team plays 16 games in a season, and each game has one winner and one loser), 8.06 is not a bad average prediction number.
 <p align="center">
   <img src="https://github.com/johnsaliba/480/blob/master/averages.PNG" width="800">
 </p>